Mixed Integer Neural Inverse Design: Neural Inverse Design via Mixed-Integer Linear Programming

 For non-combinatorial inverse design problems, gradient-based optimizations are an attractive choice given that the network's gradient information can be efficiently computed via automatic differentiation.
 The neural adjoint (NA) method \cite{NEURIPS2020_007ff380}, for example, relies on a gradient descent approach based on backpropagation algorithm \cite{hecht1992theory} for inverting neural networks.
 The process is very similar to network training except instead of network's parameters its input is optimized.
 Despite its good scalability with network's size, this (and any other) neural inverse method is unable to reason about the optimality of the obtained solutions.

 Using our method, once the neural inverse design is formulated via MILP, we immediately obtain a {relaxed solution} to the objective.
 Typical MILP solvers search recursively for both {feasible and relaxed solutions} of the objective and try to close their gap as quickly as possible \cite{klotz2013practical}.
 Therefore, any feasible solution is a near optimal solution because we know how far it is from the (conservative) {relaxed solution} at any moment.
 Given the obtained solutions via NA are all feasible to the {MILP} objective, we can solve for the {relaxed solution} of the objective via MILP and its {feasible solution} via NA. {In practice we run NA and the MILP on the same network simultaneously and track the optimality gap.
-Note that reaching $Gap = 0$ might not be necessary for all problems.
-Depending on the accuracy of the underlying neural network we can early-stop the optimization at a larger optimality gap.
-Moreover, for large neural networks (larger than 4 layers each 150 neuron wide in our experience) it is not tractable to insist on a zero gap.} As we show in Section~\ref{sec:namilpexperiments}, NA solutions (in case of minimization) reduce the objective's {feasible solutions} significantly more quickly resulting in a tighter objective's bound in a less amount of time.
+We can then stop the process by monitoring the gap.
+Note that, for larger neural networks (in our experience approximately larger than 4 layers each 150 neuron wide) it is not tractable to insist on a zero gap.} As we show in Section~\ref{sec:namilpexperiments}, NA solutions (in case of minimization) reduce the objective's {feasible solutions} significantly more quickly resulting in a tighter objective's bound in a less amount of time.